 For information about the HPV vaccination programme that, for girls, began from September 2008 onwards please visit www.screeningservices.org.uk.
-From the academic year starting September 2019, HPV vaccine will also be offered to boys, as part of the routine school based schedule.
+From the academic year starting September 2019, HPV vaccine has been offered to boys, as part of the routine school based schedule.